 [IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 This is written in past tense yet no pre-registration or data collection have been conducted.]

-We summarized descriptive statistics in Table 6.
+We summarized the risk and ambiguity preference classifications in Table 5 and the descriptive statistics in Table 6.

+Table 5

+Frequencies of Risk and Ambiguity Preference Classifications